 Opinions expressed here are author’s alone, not those of any bank, credit card issuer, airlines or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.

-Using credit cards to take advantage of bonus points to travel hack your way to exciting destinations is a pretty well-known concept.
+Using credit cards that offer a travel rewards program to help fund your way to exciting destinations is a pretty well-known concept.
 Do you also know about the many ways you can save money using your travel credit card to access valuable benefits?